cryostatio/cryostat-legacy/README.md

 the origin for CORS.
 This can be used in development to load a different instance of the web-client.
 See [container-jfr-web](https://github.com/rh-jmc-team/container-jfr-web) for details.

+For logging, Container JFR uses SLF4J with the java.util.logging binding.

 ## MONITORING APPLICATIONS
 In order for `container-jfr` to be able to monitor JVM application targets the